Firstredby/Inception/DEV_DOC.md

 ### Why the service is always PID 1

-`wordpress` and `mariadb` run a shell script as their entrypoint, and both scripts end with `exec` — `exec php-fpm7.4 -F`, `exec mariadbd --user=mysql`.
+`wordpress` and `mariadb` run a shell script as their entrypoint, and both scripts end with `exec` — the php-fpm binary that `init.sh` locates at run time, and `exec mariadbd --user=mysql`.
 Without it the shell would stay alive as PID 1 with the daemon as its child, and `docker stop` would signal the shell rather than the service.
+Both are declared in JSON exec form (`ENTRYPOINT ["/init.sh"]`), so Docker runs the script directly rather than wrapping it in `sh -c`.

 nginx has no script. `CMD ["nginx", "-g", "daemon off;"]` is the JSON exec form, so Docker runs the binary directly with no shell in between; `daemon off` prevents nginx from forking into the background and exiting.